stephan-nordnes-eriksen/BOB/README.md

 #BOB
-BOB is a simple and powerfull javascript pipe system for building complex html structures.
+BOB is a simple and powerfull javascript pipe system for building complex XML and HTML structures.

 ![BOB](/BOB.png?raw=true)